 Florida farm employees suffer serious injuries almost every day.
 Nationally, farm injuries account for a fatality rate of up to 20.4 deaths per 100K people over the course of just one year.

-So, what does this mean when it comes to your suffering?
-What it means is that if you work in this field, you are entitled to compensation if you get injured on the job due to someone else's negligence.
+If you work in the agribusiness industry, you are entitled to compensation if you get injured on the job due to someone else's negligence.

 The purpose of compensation is to put you in a situation as if your injury had never happened.
 In short, to make you "whole" again.
 If we're being honest, no amount of money can make you "whole" again after a serious injury or the wrongful death of a loved one.
 But the truth is, compensation does help to address your monetary losses and ease the burdens of your ongoing stress.

 What it all boils down to is that an experienced lawyer can help you recover compensation, including medical bill payment, lost wages, and punitive - or punishment - damages.
 At The Law Offices of Sean M. Cleary, you can count on legal advice and professional representation if you, or a close family member, were hurt in a farm accident.

 For your best representation, we invest in professional investigators and experts that help us build strong personal injury cases to hold these potentially responsible parties accountable: